By Craig BurtonApril 12, 2019

 Why is the waka significant as a symbol?
 Local Māori used the river system to explore, trade and catch food.
 In particular the Knights Stream (Ōpouira) area was known for waka being hauled from river to river.

 It's not a traditional looking waka though.
 A river waka has no sail and an ocean dwelling waka, that sails long distances, does.
 The logo is a hybrid as opposed to a true representation of either.
-This is to acknowledge that Knights Stream students will depart the school one day and traval long distances, to other parts of the world, where they will continue their learning journey.
+The learning journey of a Knights Stream student begins locally - on the river.
+When they leave school they may traval long distances (across oceans) to continue their learning journey.

 The school was gifted their Māori name by Te Taumutu Rūnanga, “Mingimingi Hautoa” - The Courageous Mingimingi.
 Mingimingi are very tough little shrubs, they can withstand horrendous winds, rugged coastal conditions, extreme cold alpine environments along with very wet and dry conditions.
 In fact Mingimingi is one of the toughest New Zealand shrubs and will survive almost anything.
 As such it has been chosen as a metaphor for the Knights Stream School students.